The Massacre (of St. Bartholomew's Eve)

 STEVEN: Look, I'm sorry, but I don't understand.
 I'm on my way back to England.
 I really know very little of what's been going on here.

 SIMON: I trust you've found yourself somewhere comfortable to stay while you're here.
-Apartments are hard to find at this time, Paris being so full for the celebrations.
+Apartments are hard to find at this time, Paris being so full for

 STEVEN: I shall be all right.
 I'm leaving tonight, I'm just waiting for a friend.